Kenneth Kronberg: Death

 At 10:17 a.m. on the morning of his death, after reportedly reading the "morning briefing" in his office, Kronberg instructed his accountant by e-mail to transfer to the IRS the $235,000 held in the escrow account.
 He drove to the Dulles Mail Facility where he mailed some family bills, then headed back toward PMR over the Waxpool Road overpass in Sterling.
 He pulled his car off the road on the overpass, left his emergency lights blinking, and jumped.

 He died after jumping from the overpass at 10:30 a.m. onto the northbound lanes of Route 28.
 A spokesman for the Loudoun County Sheriff's Office said the death was an apparent suicide.

-At his death, Kronberg left his wife of 36 years, Molly; their son, Max Isaac Thomas Kronberg, 22; a brother, Richard Kronberg; two nephews; and three cousins.
+At his death, Kronberg left his wife of 36 years, Molly, and their son, Max Isaac Thomas Kronberg, who was 22 at the time.

 Avi Klein and Nicholas Benton have linked Kronberg's death to a daily internal document, the so-called "morning briefing," which is circulated among members of the LaRouche movement, and which Benton writes they regard as authoritative.

 The briefing circulated on the morning of Kronberg's death appears to have been addressed to the movement's younger generation.
 It attacked the print shop, calling it among the worst of the failures of the "baby boomer" generation – referring to members who joined the movement in the 1960s and 1970s.

 It continued: "the Boomers will be scared into becoming human, because you're in the real world, and they're not.
 Unless they want to commit suicide."

 Molly Kronberg told Klein that her husband killed himself to draw public attention to the print shop's financial position and the reasons for it, and that it was "...as such ...the bravest political act of his life."

-In an interview conducted by PRA, Molly Kronberg stated that she believes her husband's suicide was an attempt by him to escape the "terrible tension [in her opinion caused by LaRouche's alleged anti-semitism and megalomania], and his legal and financial entanglements on behalf of the organization."
+In an interview conducted by PRA, Molly Kronberg stated that she believes her husband's suicide was an attempt by him to escape the "terrible tension [in her opinion caused by LaRouche's alleged antisemitism and megalomania], and his legal and financial entanglements on behalf of the organization."

-Molly Kronberg

-Kronberg's wife, Marielle ("Molly") Hammett, was for years deeply involved with the movement, being elected to the National Committee in December 1982.

-Kronberg and Hammett met in 1971.
-She joined the movement in 1973 so that they could marry, becoming pregnant shortly afterwards.
-According to Klein, Kronberg persuaded her to have an abortion, because LaRouche taught that families were a "dangerous distraction."
-The Kronbergs went on to have a son, Max, in 1984, "in defiance of LaRouche," Klein writes.

-She helped to found the New Benjamin Franklin Publishing House in 1978, which published Dope Inc., a LaRouche book.
-Avi Klein writes that Molly had to take out personal loans to pay her husband's printing company for the publication costs, and when they proved insufficient, she traveled across the country trying to persuade LaRouche supporters to sign promissory notes to the movement.